Discover Rajasthan's regal history through its palaces and forts, and spot big cats in the wild

 Choose to relax in the Jacuzzi, steam room and spa or simply relax take a seat in the verdant gardens.
 You’re also ideally situated to explore the vibrant city of Jaipur with its myriad of architectural wonders and bustling markets.

-Explore the Badi Chaupad and Johari bazaars in Jaipur's old city.
-Wandering through the maze of stalls and studios, you'll see craftspeople working on all sorts of forms of local art including zardozi embroidery, gota work, kinary, silver ornament work and precious and semi-precious stonework.
+Explore the Badi Chaupad and Johari bazaars in Jaipur’s old city.
+Wandering through the maze of stalls and studios you’ll see craftspeople working on all sorts of forms of local art including zardozi embroidery, gota, kinary and silver ornament work and precious and semi-precious stonework.

-Today you'll visit a temple and partake in a short puja ceremony, where the temple priest will perform worship for you and offer blessings.
-You will also take a walk through Jaipur's traditional markets filled with colourful fruit and vegetable stalls.
-Set against the backdrop of Sir Samuel Swinton Jacob's vernacular architecture, the bustling alleyways are still where many merchant families live today.
+Take part in a short puja ceremony, where the temple priest will perform worship and offer blessings.
+You will also take a walk through Jaipur’s traditional markets filled with colourful fruit and vegetable stalls.
+Set against the backdrop of Sir Samuel Swinton Jacob’s vernacular architecture, the bustling alleyways are still where many merchant families live today.

 In Ranthambore National Park’s buffer zone, surrounded by ruggedly beautiful landscapes, the Aman-i-Khas is the most opulent way to safari here.